How To Win The Listing Every Time By Thinking Like The Seller!

 Real Life VRM Example

-In San Diego, California, agents using Value Range Marketing recently had closed transactions of almost 21,000 homes, while approximately 15,800 homes were marketed at a fixed price.
+In San Diego, California, agents using Value Range Marketing recently had closed transactions of almost 21,000 homes while approximately 15,800 homes were marketed at a fixed price.

 How To Do A Short Sale Listing Presentation!

-Reason For A Short Sale
+The Reason For A Short Sale

 It is to protect and preserve the credit of the seller.

+You must have a presentation purposely designed for this seller type.
+A short sale presentation is very different from a traditional listing presentation.
 In a short sale presentation you will be simply informing the seller about the short sale process and not outlining your marketing plan.

 Outside The Scope of Your License

-You must disclose to the seller that there are many issues of a short sale that falls outside of your real estate license.
+You must disclose to the seller there are many issues of a short sale that falls outside of your real estate license.
 These issues include accounting and legal.
 Therefore you must ensure your seller is fully aware of these issues and that you never offer any professional recommendations on these issues.